-For the three-months period ended March 31, 2020 (Expressed in Saudi Arabian Riyals)
+For the three-months and six-months periods ended June 30, 2020 (Expressed in Saudi Arabian Riyals)

-14. LONG-TERM LOANS (continued)
+15. LONG-TERM LOANS (continued)

-(b) During 2014, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 2,000 million Murabaha liquidity finance facility that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at March 31, 2020, amounted to SR 976.25 million (December 31, 2019: SR 976.25 million).
+- (a) During 2011, the Parent Company received a loan of SR 5,000 million from the Ministry of Finance ("MoF") for the development of KAEC.
+The loan is secured against pledge of 24.7 million sqm of the Greenfield land and carries annual commission at commercial rates and was originally repayable, with a three years grace period, in seven annual installments commencing from June 01, 2015.
+However, based on the Group's request submitted before the due date, the MoF, during September 2015, had rescheduled the loan by extending the grace period for an additional period of five years.
+During January 2020, based on the discussions carried out with the Ministry of Finance, the MoF has rescheduled the first installment due in June 2020 to January 2021.
+Hence, the principal amount is now repayable in seven installments, commencing from January 2021, with accrued commission payable on an annual basis. - (b) During 2014, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 2,000 million Murabaha liquidity finance facility that carries commission at commercial rates.
+The outstanding balance of the long-term loan, as at June 30, 2020, amounted to SR 976.25 million (December 31, 2019: SR 976.25 million).
 As per the terms of the agreement, the loan is repayable in eight bi-annual installments from June 30, 2018 to December 31, 2021.
-The installments due within twelve-months, amounting to SR 532.5 million, are classified as a current liability.
+The installments due within twelve-months, amounting to SR 798.75 million, are classified as a current liability.
 The loan is secured against part of KAEC's greenfield land, having a value of SR 3,002 million, held by the Parent Company, and an order note for SR 2,500 million.

 During 2015, the Parent Company signed an Islamic facility agreement with a commercial bank for SR 1,000 million that carries commission at commercial rates.
-The outstanding balance of the long-term loan, as at March 31, 2020, amounted to SR 437.5 million (December 31, 2019: SR 437.5 million).
+The outstanding balance of the long-term loan, as at June 30, 2020, amounted to SR 437.5 million (December 31, 2019: SR 437.5 million).
 As per the terms of the agreement, the loan is repayable in eight bi-annual installments from October 20, 2019 to April 20, 2023.
-The installments due within twelve-months, amounting to SR 125 million, are classified as a current liability.
+The installments due within twelve-months, amounting to SR 187.5 million, are classified as a current liability.
 The loan is secured against part of KAEC's greenfield land, held by the Parent Company, for a total required value of SR 1,500 million, out of which 92% has already been perfected, and remaining is in progress.
 The subject loan is further secured by an order note of SR 1,200 million.